lmz24/Multi-class-Accuracy-Precision-Recall-F1Score/README.md

-TheoreticalDetails.pdf explains how to calculate accuracy, weighted recall, weighted precision, and weighted F1-score for multi-class classification.
-A simple example is also given.
+The PDF file (TheoreticalDetails.pdf) explains how to calculate accuracy, weighted recall, weighted precision, and weighted F1-score for multi-class classification (more than 2 classes).
+The Python code (multi_class_acc_rec_prec_f1.py) efficiently calculates the accuracy, weighted recall, weighted precision, and weighted F1-score.
+It also includes a simple example that is shown below.

-Run: python3 multi_class_acc_prec_f1.py
+Run: python3 multi_class_acc_rec_prec_f1.py

+Simple Example:

 Inputs: